opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/evs_volume_v3.html.markdown

 * `kms_id` - (Optional) The Encryption KMS ID to create the volume.
     Changing this creates a new volume.

+* `device_type` - (Optional) The device type of volume to create.
+Valid options are VBD and SCSI.
+	Defaults to VBD.
+Changing this creates a new volume.

 * `cascade` - (Optional, Default:false) Specifies to delete all snapshots associated with the EVS disk.

 ## Attributes Reference